platalytics/arduino-yun-sdk/README.md

     $ ./deploy.sh <board-ip> <board-username> <board-password> <device-key> <device-group-key> <host> <api-key>

 This does everything in one go.
-Sets up protocol libraries and install required dependencies on Arduino board.
+Sets up protocol libraries and installs required dependencies on Arduino board.
 The next thing you need to do is to upload sketch program through Arduino IDE from your computer.

 You can find example sketch programs in `examples/` folder.